Continuous Integration Tools for 2021

 With the advent of continuous integration, students are witnessing the value of test-driven workflows while learning, and teachers are saving on the time required for grading assignments.
 Moreover, students can hone their skills and improve their learning with the help of continuous integration.
 With the help of testing suites, educational institutes can change the traditional grading system with a more efficient version, but without getting bogged down with syntax issues.
 Continuous integration provides educators an easy process for distributing codes and collecting assignments on a single software development platform.

 Media and Entertainment

 The media and entertainment vertical consists of traditional media firms, digital media firms, gaming organizations, news firms, and social media platforms.
-This vertical is expected to hold the largest market share of the continuous integration tools market during the forecast period.
+This vertical is expected to hold the largest market share of the best continuous integration tools market during the forecast period.